Zagitta/frost-snake/README.md

   As such I decided to compromise on using 64 bit fixed point integers for currency handling as these are very fast and with a 16bit fraction able to handle our 4 digits of precision in a range of +- 140 trillion.
   This should certainly be enough to cover even the largest of client accounts considering the world GDP of 2020 was 80 trillion USD and the Government Pension Fund of Norway (the worlds largest sovereign wealth fund) has around 1.35 trillion USD worth of assets.

+## Completeness

+All transaction types are fully handled.

 ## Correctness